dbaldridge-lab/htcf/htcf_access.md

-(Credit to Emma Johnson / Yiming Kang for this writeup)
+(Adapted from HTCF documentation by Emma Johnson and Yiming Kang)

 ## Connect to the network
 First things first is to connect to WUSM-secure wifi or ethernet.